ghewgill/neon-lang/docs/index.md

 ### Identifiers

-An Identifier is a letter followed by any number of letters, digits, or underscore.
+An identifier is a letter followed by any number of letters, digits, or underscore.

 <a name="lexical-numbers"></a>